How to Simplify your Daily Schedule

 It’s no secret that clutter causes stress.
 Psychology Today says, “Clutter bombards our minds with excessive stimuli causing our senses to work overtime.”
 If we can eliminate some of the mental clutter we can reduce some of the stress in our day-to-day lives.
 This is a win-win all the way around.

 Now that my boys are grown and starting families of their own, I see a familiar story evolving before me.
-They too are filling up afternoons and weekends, running their way through life.
+They, too, are filling up their afternoons and weekends, running their way through life.

-Helping them and you, if you are still reading along, learn to slow down and how to scale back so you can soak up memories instead of your time is the purpose of this article.
-I hope by the end of it you will have a new outlook on your family’s time and book in a bit more fun and relaxation going forward.
+Helping them and you learn to slow down and how to scale back so you can soak up memories instead of your time is the purpose of this article.
+I hope by the end of it, you will have a new outlook on your family’s time and book a bit more fun and relaxation going forward.

-And even though we are going to focus on events and time rather than things, the process is still the same.
+And even though we will focus on events and time rather than things, the process is still the same.

 Before we dive into the step-by-step, let’s be sure the prework is done so you are ready to do things efficiently without overwhelming yourself.